This is Banned Books Week, and we here at Litstack applaud all the buzz that it’s gotten on social media.

 It can be very distressing – it SHOULD be very distressing, for all of us who love the written word.

-This year, the Huffington Post has illustrated some powerful quotes from some of their favorite banned books, and made them available to their readers.
+In the past, the Huffington Post illustrated some powerful quotes from some of their favorite banned books and made them available to their readers.
 We’d like to share them with you, in celebration of the written word, and the solidarity of book lovers worldwide!

 We’ve put a few small examples in this article, but click on this link to see them all: 10 Gorgeous Quotes From Banned Books from the Huffington Post.